 What happens in pregnancy and early childhood impacts on physical and emotional health all the way through to adulthood.
 Every child in Liverpool should be given the best start in life, with the crucial period starting from pregnancy to the age of two.

-- Some 8.5% of live births had a low birthweight (defined as weighing under 2500g), which was higher than the 7.4% reported nationally.
+• Some 2.9% of live births at term had a low birthweight (defined as weighing under 2500g), similar to 2.8% reported nationally.

-- One in seven mothers were recorded as being smokers at the time of the delivery of their baby, compared with one in nine nationally.
+• About 1 in 7 mothers were recorded as being smokers at the time of the delivery of their baby, compared with 1 in 9 nationally.

-- Vaccination figures in Liverpool are higher than nationally.
-In 2015/16 some 96% of two year olds in the city had been vaccinated for Dtap/IPV/Hib.
+• Vaccination figures in Liverpool are higher than nationally.
+In 2017/18 some 96% of two year olds in the city had been vaccinated for DTaP/IPV/Hib.

-- One in four of our children aged 4-5 years were either overweight or obese.
+• One in four of our children aged 4-5 years are either overweight or obese.